Benefits for Young People

 Other Programs

-There are many other benefits programs that you may qualify for.
-If you get Supplemental Security Income (SSI) and are over 18, you probably can also get Food and Nutrition Services (FNS), and if your income and resources are low enough, you may also be able to get income support from the Work First (WF) program.
+You may qualify for many other benefits programs.
+For example, if you get Supplemental Security Income (SSI) and are over 18, you can probably get help from Food and Nutrition Services (FNS) and may be able to get income support from Work First.

 Depending on your circumstances, two Social Security programs may give you benefits based on contributions your parents made during their careers: Child’s Benefits and Childhood Disability Benefits (CDB).

-A third set of programs, including ABLE Accounts and the Earned Income Tax Credit (EITC), help you save up money or other resources without losing your other benefits.
+Asset-building programs, including ABLE accounts and the Earned Income Tax Credit (EITC) can help you save up money without losing benefits you get that have income and resource limits.

 Food and Nutrition Services (FNS) and Work First